 The biggest obstacle to the self-employed getting an FHA mortgage is keeping accurate income and tax records.
 You can be a very successful self-employed person with a great small business.
 Perhaps you bring in hundreds of thousands per year and that is great news.

 But if you cannot show on paper that you are earning money from your business and paying taxes on that income, you will have difficulty getting a mortgage.

 The FHA underwriter needs to see that you have a consistent source of income so that they can make a judgment that you will be able to pay back the loan.

-Your mortgage application for an FHA loan will require you to show that you are working and that you have a sufficient net income to pay your bills, including your mortgage.
+Your FHA loan application will require you to show that you are working and that you have a sufficient net income to pay your bills, including your mortgage.

 #2 Reduce Business Deductions

 A common problem for many self-employed: You take lots of business deductions to reduce your taxable income.
 This is fine and perfectly legal to do, as long as the business expenses are legitimate.